Philippine Navy Special Warfare Force

-The Naval Special Operations Command (NAVSOCOM) is a separate command of the Philippine Navy trained in special operations, sabotage, psychological and unconventional warfare and is heavily influenced by the United States Navy SEALs.
-NAVSOCOM is headquartered at Naval Base Heracleo Alano Sangley Point, Cavite City.
-It has eleven units located across the Philippines, from Naval Operating Base San Vicente at Santa Ana, Cagayan in the north to Naval Station Zamboanga in the south.
+The Special Warfare Force (SWF) is a separate type command of the Philippine Navy, which specializes in special operations, sabotage, psychological and unconventional warfare, and direct action.
+They are heavily influenced by the United States Navy SEALs.
+SWF, PN is headquartered at Naval Base Heracleo Alano Sangley Point, Cavite City.
+It has eleven units located across the Philippines, from Naval Operating Base San Vicente at Santa Ana, Cagayan in the north, to Naval Station Zamboanga in the south.

-The unit's tasks were also expanded to cover all facets of unconventional warfare in a maritime and riverine environment.
-This includes but is not limited to demolition, hostage rescue, harassment, force protection and maritime tactical operations.

 History

-The predecessor unit to the NAVSOCOM, the Underwater Operations Team or UOT was activated on 5 November 1956 as a special operations unit of the Philippine Navy.
-Patterned after the US Navy Underwater Demolition Teams and the Italian Decima Flottiglia MAS with modifications for Philippine conditions, from its founding the UOT was charged with conducting underwater operations in waterways, beach areas and harbors in support of Philippine naval operations.
+The predecessor unit to the SWF, PN, the Underwater Operations Team (UOT), was activated on 5 November 1956 as a special operations unit of the Philippine Navy.
+Patterned after the US Navy Underwater Demolition Teams and the Italian Decima Flottiglia MAS with modifications for Philippine conditions, the UOT was charged with conducting underwater operations in waterways, beach areas and harbors in support of Philippine naval operations.
 These operations included underwater explosive disposal, mine countermeasures, salvage and search and rescue.
 In 1959, the UOT was expanded and redesignated the Underwater Operations Unit (UOU), then as the Underwater Operations Group (UOG).

-The UOG was then renamed Special Warfare Group (SWG) in 1983, then Naval Special Warfare Group (NSWG), and later on as the Naval Special Operations Group (NAVSOG) on May 30, 2005.
+The UOG was then renamed Special Warfare Group (SWG) in 1983, then Naval Special Warfare Group (NSWG/PN SWAG), and later on as the Naval Special Operations Group (NAVSOG) on May 30, 2005.

 On 7 July 2020, the unit became the Naval Special Operations Command (NAVSOCOM) when it was separated from the Philippine Fleet.
 Among the changes included the name change from the Naval Diving Unit (NDU) to the Naval Diving Group (NDG).

-On August 20, 2022, the Philippine Navy made NAVSOCOM a regular combat support command with Commodore Alfonspin Tumanda Jr as the commanding officer, taking over from Captain Dwight Steven Dulnoan.
+On August 20, 2022, the Philippine Navy made NAVSOCOM a regular combat support command with Commodore Alfonspin Tumanda Jr as the commanding officer.

-On June 19, 2024, a NAVSOCOM commando lost his thumb during fights with Chinese Coast Guard officers after their ships conducted an interception operation at the Second Thomas Shoal.
+On June 19, 2024, a SEAL operator lost his thumb during fights with Chinese Coast Guard officers after their ships conducted an interception operation at the Second Thomas Shoal.

+On August 8, 2025, NAVSOCOM changed its name to the Naval Special Warfare Force (NSWF).
+It will later drop the "Naval" from its nomenclature to be simply called the Special Warfare Force (SWF, PN) to comply with the Philippine Navy's Comprehensive Archipelagic Defense Concept and modernization strategy by streamlining the names of its commands, and units due to its shift of focus to external territorial defense.

 Role

-The unit specializes in Sea, Air, Land (SEAL) operations ranging from reconnaissance, close combat, demolition, intelligence and underwater operations in support of overall naval operations.
-The unit gained prominence in a number of counter-terrorism operations, most notably against the Abu Sayyaf Group, and is known for its highly-demanding physical training program which is based on the United States Navy SEAL program.
+The unit specializes in Sea (Combat Diving, VBSS, Sea to Land) Air (Combat Parachuting HALO/HAHO, Air to Sea, Air to Land) Land (Jungle and Urban Warfare) (SEAL) operations ranging from reconnaissance, close combat, demolition, intelligence and underwater operations in support of overall naval operations.

+The unit gained prominence in a number of counter-terrorism operations, most notably against the Abu Sayyaf Group and is known for its highly demanding physical training program which is based on the United States Navy SEAL program.